 Modern turbidity sensors use a LED or other light source to shine a small beam of light through the water and measure the amount of reflected light.
 Water itself does not reflect light (the turbidity is zero), but particles in the water do reflect light and increase turbidity.

 The most common way to measure turbidity is by using a Nephelometer.
 This means that the reflected light is measured at a 90 degree angle from the emitted light.
 This method has been standardized by ISO under the name ISO 7027:1999.
 The ISO 7027 method prescribes an infra red LED with a wavelength of 860nm.
-The principle is shown in fig x.
+The principle is shown in the figure below.
 The filter passes only the relevant wavelength (860 nm) and blocks most of the ambient light.
 IR light is highly attenuated in water, hence IR light from the sun penetrates only a few centimeters.
-Thus sun light will not affect the measurements, if the sensor is submerged for more than, say, 10 cm.
+Thus sunlight will not affect the measurements, if the sensor is submerged for more than, say, 10 cm.
 Also, the sample volume extends just a few centimeters from the sensor.
 Obviously, there should be no obstacles within this volume.
 Nephelometers may also use wide bandwidth light sources like a tungsten lamp.
 (Not ISO 7027 compliant)

 Measuring the reflected light at a 90 degree angle is not the only optical method of measuring turbidity; it is also possible to measure the reflection at 180 degree (light coming the same way back) or at other angles.
 It is also possible to measure the attenuation (rather that the reflection) at the other side of a sample volume.